suhasagg/tokenexchangerArbitrage/README.md

 1)Swap Axies to Eth

-2)Swap same amnount of Eth to Axies from different exchange.
+2)Swap same amount of Eth to Axies from different exchange.

 Repeat this couple of times to increase your current token.

-Pracitcally swapping is done across two different exchanges.
+Practically swapping is done across two different exchanges.